Malaokia/book2/hackathons/yelp/questions.md

 * How many businesses have more than 500 review counts?
 * How many businesses have more than 100 review counts?

-Come up with five additional question classes.
-Each must have two or three variables.

 ## (Which region has the highest amount of business open after 9pm)
 Three example of specific questions in this class are:
 * (Is north has higher amount of business than the south? or vice versa)